My Little Red Book: Background and composition

-By the mid 1960s, American Burt Bacharach and Hal David were an established and respected songwriting duo, responsible for several hit singles with easy listening artists such as Dionne Warwick and Gene Pitney.
-In 1964, ITV Studios in the United Kingdom were interested in producing a television special about Bacharach titled The Bacharach Sound, which resulted in him flying to London with his fiancé Angie Dickinson, who was an actress knowledgable in filmmaking.
-At The Dorchester hotel, Dickinson ran into producer Charles K. Feldman, who was involved with Woody Allen in a new movie project, What's New Pussycat?
+By the mid-1960s, Burt Bacharach and Hal David were an established and respected songwriting duo, responsible for several hit singles with easy listening artists such as Dionne Warwick and Gene Pitney.
+In 1964, British television company Granada Television were interested in producing a television special about Bacharach titled The Bacharach Sound, after which he flew to London with his fiancée Angie Dickinson, an actress with filmmaking knowledge.
+At The Dorchester hotel, Dickinson met producer Charles K. Feldman, who was involved with Woody Allen in a new movie project, What's New Pussycat?
 (1965).
-After being shown a picture of Bacharach by Dickinson, Feldman became interested in working with him after hearing promising words about his songwriting, as Dickinson would state that "he [Bacharach] was a genius in my mind" even though she was unsure of whether he had scored film music before.
+Being shown a picture of Bacharach by Dickinson, Feldman became interested in working with him after hearing promising words about his songwriting, as Dickinson would state that "he [Bacharach] was a genius in my mind" even though she was unsure of whether he had scored film music before.

-In fact, David and Bacharach were already composing music for a contemporary movie, Made in Paris (1966) and were afraid they wouldn't have time for both projects at once; this issue was solved when they had an agent hired by John Heyman, who believed What's New Pussycat? was the better deal.
-Allegedly, Bacharach was unaware of this meeting until he only had three weeks left to compose music for the film.
-"My Little Red Book" was amongst the first songs they composed for the movie, being written before the movie's title track, composed during the Easter of 1965; Dickinson states that the first songs written for the project were "My Little Red Book", "Here I Am" and "some Russian thing".
+David and Bacharach were already composing music for a contemporary movie, Made in Paris (1966) and were afraid they wouldn't have time for both projects at once.
+The problem was solved when an agent hired by John Heyman said What's New Pussycat? was the better deal.
+Allegedly, Bacharach was unaware of that meeting until he only had three weeks left to compose music for the film.
+"My Little Red Book" was among the first songs they composed for the movie, being written before the movie's title track, composed during the Easter of 1965.
+Dickinson said that the first songs written for the project were "My Little Red Book", "Here I Am" and "some Russian thing".
 As usual, David wrote the lyrics for the song while Bacharach composed the music.
 The song lyrically refers to a man missing his previous girlfriend, though in a vain effort to get over her, "goes from A to Z in his red book", implied to be a telephone directory or an "affectionate journal detailing girls he admired."
 According to Manfred Mann vocalist Paul Jones, the lyrics were some of the most clever he sang:

-Manfred Mann had by this point become internationally successful, scoring a number-one hit in the US with their cover of "Do Wah Diddy Diddy" (1964).
-Despite their hits being rhythm and blues-oriented, Manfred Mann were largely rooted in jazz which would come in handy when Bacharach used them as a basis of the composition due to the fact that they were signed to United Artists Records in the United States; this meant Bacharach could hire them extremely cheaply.
-He had no previous experience in working with a pop band and had been an opposer of rock and roll during the 1950s; to spite Manfred Mann, Bacharach composed "My Little Red Book" with several unorthodox modulations and chord progressions.
+By that time, Manfred Mann had become internationally successful, scoring a number-one hit in the US with their cover of "Do Wah Diddy Diddy" (1964).
+Despite having hits with rhythm and blues-oriented compositions, Manfred Mann's original musical style was largely rooted in jazz, which was useful when Bacharach used them as a basis for writing the song.
+They were chosen because they were signed to United Artists Records in the United States, which meant Bacharach could hire them extremely cheaply.
+He had no previous experience in working with a pop band and had opposed of rock and roll during the 1950s.
+To spite Manfred Mann, Bacharach composed "My Little Red Book" with several unorthodox modulations and chord progressions.
 Composed in the key of C major, it is built on a "repeating piano line" which only changes during the chorus while it also provides the song its backbeat.